-Our center works with the Center for Obesity and its Consequences in Health (COACH) clinic here at Children’s Medical Center, and we provide a comprehensive management strategy to adolescents and teenagers who are obese.
+Our center works with the Center for Obesity and its Consequences in Health (COACH) program here at Children’s Health, and we provide a comprehensive management strategy to adolescents and teenagers who are obese.